Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage

-In the following, we consider, as illustrated in Fig.~\ref{fig:fig1}, a two level system (qubit) whose transition frequency is periodically modulated such that it is in alternating spectral overlap with either the hot or the cold reservoir whose spectra possess bandgaps.
+Here we consider, as illustrated in Fig.~\ref{fig1}, a minimal design of a continuously operating heat machine: the WM is a two-level system (qubit) whose transition frequency is periodically modulated \cite{mukherjee2020anti,gelbwaser2013minimal,naseem2020minimal,gelbwaser2015thermodynamics,gelbwaser2014heat} such that it is in alternating spectral overlap with either the hot or the cold reservoir.
+The innovation in the present design is that the reservoir spectra are separated by a bandgap and are therefore completely disjoint.
 Bandgap reservoirs arise in photonic crystals \cite{kofman1994spontaneous,lambropoulos2000fundamental} but can also be realized in superconducting circuits by placing transmission lines or LC-oscillators as interfaces between transmon qubits and ohmic resistors.

-To augment quantum effects, we consider strong system-reservoir coupling and take the cold reservoir to be at zero temperature ($T_c = 0$).
-In this way, we reveal highly nontrivial features such as anharmonicity, non-equilibriation due to finite time cycles as well as quantum coherences and correlations within an architecture which allows for detailed understanding.
-For this purpose we evoke the HEOM approach \cite{tanimura89,tanimura06,tanimura2020numerically,kato15,song17a}, a non-perturbative simulation technique of open quantum systems which is derived from the formally exact representation of the reduced density matrix in terms of path integrals \cite{weiss12,feynman63}.
+To augment quantum effects, we adopt the strong system-reservoir coupling regime that arises near bandgaps \cite{kofman1994spontaneous}.
+We take the cold reservoir to be at zero temperature ($T_c = 0$).
+Under such conditions, we reveal highly nontrivial features such as anharmonicity of the WM reponse, non-equilibriation of the WM in finite-time cycles as well as quantum coherences and correlations of the WM-reservoir complex.
+Those features are revealed by the HEOM approach \cite{tanimura89,tanimura06,tanimura2020numerically,kato15,song17a}, a non-perturbative simulation technique of open quantum systems which is derived from the formally exact representation of the reduced density matrix in terms of path integrals \cite{weiss12,feynman63}.
 The HEOM has the additional benefit that, as part of the hierarchy, perturbative approaches such as the Redfield and the Lindblad master equations can be easily computed by the same code.
-In particular, the first order trunctation of HEOM gives a generalized time-nonlocal master equation which allows us to find asymptotic Floquet states within a non-Markovian, perturbative method \cite{magazzu2017asymptotic,magazzu2018asymptotic}.
+In particular, the first order truncation of HEOM gives a generalized time-nonlocal master equation which allows us to find asymptotic Floquet states within a non-Markovian, perturbative method \cite{magazzu2017asymptotic,magazzu2018asymptotic}.
 By comparing the results of these various approaches, insight is provided into the applicability of the perturbative treatments and the relevance of higher order quantum correlations.